More often than not, beginners exploring digital video tend to be confused with the difference between a video container and video codec

 A video container is just like a house or a store that’s used to store various components of a video there.

 For example if a container allows it, multiple soundtracks, subtitles and so on could be stored in it through a single video file.
-So, you can imagine these video components to be stored in different rooms in the house.
+So, you can imagine these video components being stored in different rooms but in one house.

-Examples of containers are OGG, Matroska, AVI, MOV and MPEG.
+Examples of containers are OGG, Matroska, AVI, MOV and MPEG, which includes MP4.
 They are popularly referred to as file formats.

 Codec Carries Different Video Components

-Codecs is a short form for coding and decoding (code/decode) or compressing and decompressing (compress/decompress)
+Codec is the short form for coding and decoding (code/decode) or compressing and decompressing (compress/decompress)

 A large video file size is compressed according to the quality needed and the storage space available.
 When the video file is played back, it’s decompressed (opened up) by the application playing it, allowing the viewer to enjoy the quality intended by the creator.